AI-Native Interface

 Available Tools#

-40 tools across 9 domains.
+Tool coverage spans the governance core.
 Click any tool to see its parameters.

-Agents (5 tools)
+Agents (7 tools)

-list_agents, get_agent, enable_agent, disable_agent, get_agent_config
+list_agents, get_agent, get_agent_governance_view, enable_agent, disable_agent, set_agent_lifecycle, get_agent_config

 Cost & Budgets (4 tools)